Kidnapped! August 30th.

 Denise knew almost immediately what they were talking about.
 Hal, whom she hadn’t seen for four years since she’d walked out and left him, had engineered this.
 She didn’t recognize the voices of either of the two men, but she could guess what they were planning on doing.
 Hal had threatened to kill her for walking out on him and making him look bad.
 He would never dare do anything to her, himself, but he’d hire others to do what he couldn’t.
 She couldn’t help but wonder what he was paying them.
 She listened, knowing that her survival depended upon her learning what she could, and acting on it.

 “After this, when she goes missing, her brother will be coming after him even more, but he figures he’ll have a rock-solid alibi, being where he is.
-From what I heard of Sheriff Cochrane, he won’t be asking Hal any questions.
+From what I heard of Sheriff Cochrane he won’t be asking Hal any questions.
 He’ll know, and he’ll just beat the crap out of him.”
-They chuckled.

 She wouldn’t be missed for hours.
 Where were they taking her?
 And why was this happening to her now?
 She hadn’t seen Hal in years, but she had a meeting set up for next Wednesday with him, so that he would sign the divorce papers after all of this time.
-That had been a ruse of course, and another part to his alibi.
+That had been a ruse of course.

 Why was he doing this?
 For the best reasons in the world; money, and hatred.
 He’d lost face when she’d left him as she had.
 His precarious ego; very important to Hal, had taken a bruising, especially with his few friends.
 His other girlfriends gradually found out about him once they got behind that façade he constantly put up, and drifted off, and he hadn’t liked that either.
 Like any man of shallow character, he blamed everyone else, especially Denise, for everything wrong in his life.